 This photograph is of a corridor that led out to a courtyard in the old hospital that I trained in.
 That hospital was Royal Cornhill in Aberdeen.
 I used to like sitting in the courtyard with patients and staff at break time.
+[Please click on the image below to play a short film about this hospital]

 I was one of the last doctors to train in the old hospital (now mostly demolished) and my memories are generally fond.
 The grounds were beautiful and inside it had a most lovely ‘floral corridor’.
 The hauntingly beautiful album “EXIT music” always reminds me of Royal Cornhill Hospital and its ‘country companion’ Kingseat Hospital where I was the very last doctor to leave (exit).